About

 About Jon Westfall

-Detailed Chronlogical Biography
+Detailed Chronological Biography

 1997: Founded Bug Jr. Systems (As Bug Jr. Software), recruiting a team of technology enthusiasts and professionals to work on web development projects and custom Win32 software development in Borland Delphi.
 Released a number of shareware applications, and began working on network design and administration projects.

-2003: Continued teaching A+ Certification, as well as a new two course sequence, Computer Repair & Maintenance, a course designed for non-technical learners focusing on operation and repair of a computer.
+2003: Continued teaching A+ Certification, as well as a new two-course sequence, Computer Repair & Maintenance, a course designed for non-technical learners focusing on operation and repair of a computer.

 2004: Graduated Magna Cum Laude from the University of Akron (UA), as a presidential and university honors scholar.
 Applied and accepted to the experimental psychology MA-PhD program at The University of Toledo (UT).